FarisZR/Privacy-OCI/README.md

 # Privacy-OCI
-Automatically built container images for alternative frontends Quetre, scribe, Breezewiki and the Guest account branch of Nitter
+Automatically built container images for alternative frontends Quetre, scribe and Breezewiki

 **Bibliogram is Deprecated and no longer supported by the developer**